Acetolactate synthase

 The acetolactate synthase (ALS) enzyme (also known as acetohydroxy acid or acetohydroxyacid synthase, abbr.
 AHAS) is a protein found in plants and micro-organisms.
 ALS catalyzes the first step in the synthesis of the branched-chain amino acids (valine, leucine, and isoleucine).

-A human protein of yet unknown function, sharing some sequence similarity with bacterial ALS, is encoded by the ILVBL (ilvB-like) gene.

 Structure

-Gene

-Human ILVBL gene has 17 exons resides on chromosome 19 at q13.1.

-Protein

 The catalytic peptide of ALS in Arabidopsis thaliana (mouse-eared cress) is a chloroplastic protein consisting of 670 residues, the last 615 of which form the active form.
 Three main domains are found, with two thiamine pyrophosphate sandwiching a DHS-like NAD/FAD-binding domain.
 In SCOP assignment, these subunits are named d1yhya1, d1yhya2, and d1yhya3 from the N-terminal to the C-terminal.

 The structure of acetolactate synthase that was used for the picture on this page was determined using X-ray diffraction at 2.70 angstroms.

 There are five specific ligands that interact with this protein.
 The five are listed below.